protesilaos/my-website/_archive/2011/2011-08-31-an-evaluation-of-the-condition-of-the-european-banking-system.md

   <tr>
     <td class="tr-caption" style="text-align: center;">
-      European banks have never been cleansed from their pre-2008 toxic waste and have ever since been loaded with more of it (government bonds).&nbsp; Image source: <a href="http://euobserver.com/19/113457">EU observer</a>
+      European banks have never been cleansed from their pre-2008 toxic waste and have ever since been loaded with more of it (government bonds).
+Image source: <a href="http://euobserver.com/19/113457">EU observer</a>
     </td>
   </tr>
 </table>